 Once a place people could drink illegal absinthe and get all kinds of hard drugs, this pub has witnessed many ghostly apparitions believed to move chairs, open doors and whisper in the ears of guests.

 One of the best bars in town to get a delicious hurricane cocktail, Pat O’Briens also has some ghostly residents.
 Bar employees have reported hearing footsteps and feeling random cold spots in certain areas of the pub.
 The women’s bathroom is also said to be haunted by a former restroom attendant.
 I don’t know about you, but bathroom ghosts scare me the most!

-Haunted Restaurants and Spooky New Orleans Food
+Haunted Restaurants in New Orleans Food

-Guests to this restaurant, which also serves Creole cuisine, is regularly charmed by ghosts of two sisters who once owned the restaurant.
+Guests to this restaurant, which also serves Creole cuisine, are regularly charmed by ghosts of two sisters who once owned the restaurant.
 They often come by to see how well their former store is doing, leaving feelings of happiness in their wake.